james-jw/xq-promise/README.md

 Operates the same as ``done`` except its also called on the promises failure, not just success.

 ##### fail
 Called if the action fails.
 Returning a value will result in the execution continuing as normal with the replaced value.
+This is similar to how ``then`` works.

 If the failure cannot be mitigated, throwing an exection using ``fn:error`` will cause the enitre fork and query to cease.
-Alternatively, If the error cannot be mitigated, but simply needs to be ignored, return the ``empty-sequence``.
+Alternatively, if the error cannot be mitigated, but simply should be ignored, return the ``empty-sequence``.

 #### Adding callbacks
 There are two ways to add callbacks.
 During a ``promise's`` creation, or after.